Bradford City stadium fire: Memorial service and memorials

 A capacity 6,000 crowd attended a multi-denominational memorial service, held on the pitch in the sunny shadow of the burnt out stand at Valley Parade in July 1985.
 A giant Christian cross, made up of two large charred wooden members that had once been part of the stand, was constructed in front of the middle of the stand and behind the pitchside speaker's platform.
-Part of the service was also held in Urdu and Punjabi as a sign of appreciation to the local ethnically Asian Subcontinental community in Manningham, Bradford and around Valley Parade who had opened their homes to Bradford City supporters to provide assistance in the immediate aftermath of the disaster.
+Part of the service was also held in Urdu and Punjabi as a sign of appreciation to the local Pakistani community in Manningham, Bradford and around Valley Parade who had opened their homes to Bradford City supporters to provide assistance in the immediate aftermath of the disaster.
 The next day work began on clearing the burnt out shell of the stand, and Justice Popplewell released his findings into the disaster.

 Bradford City initially prospered in the Second Division – only missing out on promotion to the First Division in 1988 after failing to beat Ipswich Town at home on the final day of their first full season back at Valley Parade.

 At Valley Parade there are now two memorials.
 One, now re-situated to that end of the stand where the fire began, is a sculpture donated on the initial re-opening of Valley Parade in December 1986 by Sylvia Graucob, a then Jersey-based former West Yorkshire woman.
 The other, situated by the main entrance, was donated by the club after its £7.5 million (£ million today) rebuilding of the original main stand in 2002.
 It has a black marble fascia on which the names and ages of those that died are inscribed in gold, and a black marble platform on which people can leave flowers and mementos.
 There is a twin memorial sculpture, unveiled on 11 May 1986, which has the names of the dead inscribed on it.
 They were donated by Bradford's twin city of Hamm, Germany, and are situated in front of Bradford City Hall in both locations.

 After the fire, Bradford City also announced they would thereafter play with a black trim on their shirt sleeves as a permanent memorial to those who had died.